 Instructions

-- With an electric mixer, beat the margarine and sugar until light and fluffy.
+- With an electric mixer, beat the margarine, softened butter (or shortening) and sugar until light and fluffy.
 Add the eggs, one at a time, beating for at least 30 seconds after each egg -- again, light and fluffy.
+Beat in vanilla and butter flavoring if using.

 - Thoroughly mix together the flour, salt, cream of tartar and baking powder.
 Add to the batter one half cup at a time, stirring until blended.